Frequently Asked Questions

 How intense are the workouts?

 Intensity is relative to the individual, we will not ask you to do anything you are not ready for or capable of doing.
 Intensity is great, but not at the expense of mechanics or quality of movement.

-It is important to understand what role intensity plays and its importance.
+It is crucial to understand what role intensity plays and its importance.
 Intensity is the variable in an exercise program that most directly relates to positive adaptations (changes) in the body.
 We want to take full advantage of this, so our workouts are relatively short in duration and relatively intense.

 We will motivate you to try new things and push yourself.
 Ultimately the intensity you put into your workouts is totally up to you.

 CrossFit defines fitness as “increased work capacity across broad time and modal domains.”
 This means that our workouts will range in time, but typically our workouts last less than 30 minutes.

 We program our workouts so that on a typical day our athletes can be in and out of the gym within an hour.
 This time includes doing a full warm-up, skill session and workout